2,642 TNI-Polri personnel ready to ensure President Joko Widodo's visit to Madiun - ExBulletin

 2,642 TNI-Polri personnel ready to ensure President Joko Widodo's visit to Madiun

-Klikwarta.com, Madiun – Thousands of TNI-Polri personnel were ready to ensure President Joko Widodo's working visit to Madiun Regency.
+Madiun – Koranprobesar.co.id – Thousands of TNI-Polri personnel were ready to ensure President Joko Widodo's working visit to Madiun Regency.
 On his agenda tomorrow (8/3), President Joko Widodo will inaugurate the Presidential Instruction for Regional Roads (IJD) in Dungus.

 “In total, we have deployed 2,624 personnel to secure the President's working visit tomorrow,” Colonel Danrem 081/DSJ H. Sugiyono told the media team after leading a roll call for VVIP security forces in Madiun Town Square, Thursday (7/3/2024).